AngXingLong/Traveling-Salesman-Solver/README.md

 # Traveling Salesman Solver

 The TSP is a problem that asks for the most efficient trajectory possible given a set of points and distances that must all be visited.
+This is useful in resolving logistical issues such as route optimtation that can aid in reducing time to deliver and fuel consumption.

 The application contains 4 algorithms that is able to provide users with a visual representation on how the algorithms traverse through the nodes to find the optimal route.
 Additionally, the application is also able display the time taken and results.

 ### Application Preview
 Poster: https://github.com/AngXingLong/Traveling-Salesman-Solver/blob/master/Poster.pdf